clabe45/conlang-gpt/README.md

 #### `conlang guide improve`

 Attempts to automatically improve the language and saves the resulting guide to a file.
-Supports two modes - `basic` and `example`.
-In basic mode, a random flaw with the language is identified and fixed.
+Supports two modes - `simple` and `example`.
+In simple mode, a random flaw with the language is identified and fixed.
 In example mode, a random English sentence is generated, translated to the conlang and used to identify and fix a problem with the language.

 ```
 $ conlang guide improve --help